 Notes

-- Measure your ingredients with a Digital scale for accuracy
+- Measure ingredients accurately with a digital scale.

-- Do not skip the salt
+- Do not skip the salt in the recipe.

 - Make sure you read my Expert tips section above to maximize your success.
 A short recipe alone is not able to cover all the necessary details, and science behind baking.
-Consider this recipe like an in-depth tutorial, literally the only recipe you will ever need to make Pâte Sablée, sweet shortcrust pastry
+Consider this recipe like an in-depth tutorial, literally the only recipe you will ever need to make Pâte Sablée, sweet shortcrust pastry.

 - While assembling and kneading the dough, work as quickly as possible without 1. overworking the dough 2. making the dough too warm.
-Kneading literally should not take more than a minute or two
+Kneading literally should not take more than a minute or two.

 - The temperature while working with this dough is super important.
 Too warm?
 The pastry dough will tear.
 Too cold?
 The pastry dough will break.
 Aim for the in-between, a cold enough dough that is comfortable to work with.
 Use your fridge or freezer to chill the dough if it gets too warm